jontsai/immaculater/README.md

 ## Python 3 Support

-Yes, we support both 2.7 and 3.6.5 using the `six` library, but 3 is not yet the default in production.
+Yes, we support both 2.7 and 3.6.5 using the `six` library, and 3 is the default in production.

 ## One-time Installation